210: King Dinosaur

 You know, guys.
 Lizards were hurt in the making of this film.

-A paraphrase of the famous movie credit line “No animals were harmed in the making of this film.”
-The American Humane Association holds a copyright on that phrase.
+The American Humane Association holds a copyright on the famous movie credit line “No animals were harmed in the making of this film.”
 The practice of the AHA evaluating films for their treatment of animals began thanks to the 1939 film Jesse James: during the filming a horse was blindfolded and ridden off a cliff to its death.